onthebusiness/harelang.org/content/blog/2022-04-17-Chronology-in-Hare.md

-  [^mars]: Authur David Olson: "Although the tz database does not support time on other planets, it is documented here in the hopes that support will be added eventually." -- https://data.iana.org/time-zones/theory.html#planets
+  [^mars]: Authur David Olson: "Although the tz database does not support time on other planets, it is documented here in the hopes that support will be added eventually." &mdash;
+  https://data.iana.org/time-zones/theory.html#planets